quantavil/obsidian/Java/SOA.md

 Explanation :

 Insert User is the interface present in the WSDL.
 It mentioned the operation which is perform using the SOAP message

+---
+Which of the following statements describes a business process in the context of SOA layers?

+It is a business policy

+It is a series of tasks connected together check

+Items are collected and then processed together

+Enables interactions between consumers and providers

+Explanation :

+Business Process Layer plays a central coordinating role in connecting business-level requirements and IT-level solution components

+Q2 of 2outlined_flag

+In which of the following techniques is the logic of the business process pushed out to the members participating in the SOA architecture?

+Choreography check

+Orchestration

+Explanation :

+The choreography describes the interactions between multiple services and the interaction is given to each and each service.